aerobless/theowinter.ch-2016/about.md

 If you'd like to know more feel free to contact me or visit my [G+ profile](https://plus.google.com/+TheoWinterCH){:target="_blank"}.

 This page is my personal blog and place to show off some of my projects.
-Enjoy :)
+Enjoy :) TEST !!

 ## Skills
  + **Programming Languages:** Java, C# & .NET, JavaScript